Close the Gap—Research and Family Life during the pandemic

-Close the Gap — background
+Close the Gap — background:

-- emergency childcare
+- offers of flexible childcare

-- qualification impulse for online teaching
+- qualification impulses for online teaching

 - awareness training workshops for decision makers

-- work retreat
+- work retreat (in 2022)